cotect/covid-local-api/README.md

 look at the [Swagger docs](http://ec2-3-90-67-33.compute-1.amazonaws.com/docs).

+## Client libraries

+Want to use the API directly in Python, JavaScript, etc?
+Our API is based on the OpenAPI standard, so we can create client libraries quickly.
+Please get in touch and tell us which language you need (johannes.rieke@gmail.com)!
+We will soon publish some examples.

 ## Running the API locally

 To run the API locally, clone this repo and run the following command: